digitalearthafrica/deafrica-docs/platform_tools/index_platform.rst

       :doc:`cube-in-a-box`

       The Cube-in-a-Box is a convenient, pre-configured solution that allows users to easily set up and run the Open Data Cube on their local machine.
-It provides all the necessary components—such as a PostgreSQL database, Python environment, and Jupyter interface—packaged together to streamline the installation process and enable offline or self-managed geospatial data analysis

       :doc:`More <cube-in-a-box>`